Why you should be talking about Facebook Live

 When Facebook announced it was launching Live for all Facebook users in April 2016 (having previously only been available to a small number of users and verified pages), Mark Zuckerberg hailed the move as ‘a big shift in how we communicate [that’s] going to create new opportunities for people to come together.’
 The idea itself wasn’t a novel one, with fans of Twitter-backed Periscope keen to point out that live video for the masses had already existed for a full year.

 And yet, as with many of Facebook’s initiatives, an already large user base and high daily traffic levels meant that the launch was broadly viewed as a successful move.
-As early as May 2016, marketers were beginning to explore the potential value of Facebook Live for strategy, with AdWeek declaring it ‘The Future for Marketers’.
+As early as May 2016, marketers were beginning to explore the potential value of Facebook Live for strategy.
+AdWeek even declared it ‘The Future for Marketers’.

-With commentators such as Business Review Europe claiming that within only eight months of launching, Facebook Live is beginning to challenge more traditional broadcast advertising and even the likes of YouTube, the case for building a Live strategy is strong.
+Business Review Europe claims that within only eight months of launching, Facebook Live is beginning to challenge more traditional broadcast advertising and even the likes of YouTube.
+The case for building a Live strategy is strong.
+Can you afford to miss out?

 Brands to follow